On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below

-In this section we will record basic properties of $X^{s,b}$-spaces localized in time depending on frequencies.
-Most of the properties we consider below were already pointed out in \cite{IonescuKenigTataru2008} for the pendant spaces on the real line.
-With the proofs carrying over, most of the proofs will be omitted.\\ Since we will consider \eqref{eq:mBO} with generalized spatial period $2 \pi \lambda$, we will also consider function spaces with generalized spatial period $2 \pi \lambda$.
-When we omit the subscript $\lambda$ in the description of a function spaces, we refer to the space with $\lambda = 1$.
-The Lebesgue spaces are defined by
+In this section we collect notations and record basic properties of the utilized short-time function spaces.
+Most of the properties we consider below were already pointed out in \cite{ChristHolmerTataru2012} for the correspondent spaces on the real line.
+With the proofs carrying over, we shall be brief.